meilisearch/documentation/reference/features/configuration.md

 **Environment variable**: `MEILI_NO_SENTRY`
 **CLI option**: `--no-sentry`

-We use [Sentry](https://sentry.io) to get bug reports and diagnostics, and improve MeiliSearch experience.
-To deactivate Sentry, set this value to `true`.

 **Default value**: `false`

+Deactivate Sentry when set to `true`.

+We use [Sentry](https://sentry.io) to receive bug reports and diagnostics that help us improve MeiliSearch.

 ### Schedule snapshot creation